tkraussionx/tt-metal/ttnn/README.md

     ```
 * Wherever you want to debug the python code, add the function call update_process_id() from utils_for_testing.py
     * When you run your python test in the vscode debugger (for example, launching the test_matmul above), this method will update the "processId" of the task "C++: Attach to Python" in the .vscode/launch.json
-    * It will then wait for you to hit enter.
-Look for this prompt in the terminal in vscode.
+    * Use a breakpoint in your python code to halt execution to give you time to attach the C++ debugger.
-    * Before hitting enter, run the "C++: Attach to Python" which will now have the processId updated that was being used by the debugger.
+    * Run the "C++: Attach to Python" which will now have the processId updated that was being used by the debugger.
-    * Make sure you have a breakpoint in the C++ code that you want to debug
+    * Remember to have a breakpoint in the C++ code that you want to debug as well.
-    * Finally, hit enter in the terminal to continue debugging your C++ calls.
+    * Finally, continue from the python breakpoint to begin debugging your C++ calls.
     * Note, the function update_process_id() is defined in utils_for_testing.py as...
         ```
         def update_process_id():